RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

   - War
     - Farey v Burvett (1916) 21 CLR 43
       - scope of the defence power is virtually unlimited during a time of total war when the existence of Australia is threatened.
-      - It becomes a ‘[454] paramount’ source of power – overriding all constitutional restraints on the exercise of power, displacing the normal distribution of power between Commonwealth and States, and compelling judicial deference to legislative and executive judgment to the point of total acquiescence
+      - It becomes a '[454] paramount' source of power – overriding all constitutional restraints on the exercise of power, displacing the normal distribution of power between Commonwealth and States, and compelling judicial deference to legislative and executive judgment to the point of total acquiescence
       - clearly too sweeping and have not met with later judicial acceptance
         - laws passed under s 51(vi) are subject to constitutional guarantees such as s 51(xxxi)
           - Minister for the Army v Dalziel (1944) 68 CLR 261) and